Hillebrand on Central Bank Digital Currencies

 — Max Hillebrand, The Praxeology of Privacy Ch.
 10 §10.5 “Central Bank Digital Currencies as Total Intervention”

 The programmability layer is the load-bearing distinction from prior digital money.
 Hillebrand catalogues it directly: “Money can be programmed to expire, forcing spending and preventing saving; this implements negative interest rates without the zero lower bound.
 Money can be programmed to work only in specified regions… Money can refuse purchase categories… Money can be programmed to activate only when conditions are met: vaccination status, social credit score, tax compliance, political loyalty tests.”
 Holding caps, inactivity expiries, geographic fences, category blocks, and conditional release are not deployment options bolted onto a neutral payment rail — they are the rail.
+This is the sense in which a CBDC differs in kind, not degree, from a bank deposit or a stablecoin: those can be frozen or seized by a party acting on the money, but programmable central-bank money enforces policy from inside the unit itself, without an intermediary to petition or route around.

 The verdict follows: “Money that can be surveilled and controlled is not sound money; it is a mechanism of intervention.”
 The framing trick Hillebrand objects to is treating the surveillance and control surfaces as incidental to digitization.
 They are constitutive of the design choice.
 A CBDC could replicate cash — anonymous, bearer-based, unrestricted — but “that central banks consistently choose surveillance-enabling designs reflects institutional incentives, not technical necessity.”
+A CBDC is thus the endpoint of fiat as an engineered system: where fiat already lets the issuer expand supply at will, a programmable CBDC lets it also dictate how, where, when, and by whom each unit may be spent.

 See Also